 The dollar hit a 33-month high of 94.77 yen on Monday.

 Strategists said the yen's current rebound was likely to be

 "The yen weakening trend will resume because on the Japanese

 side of the equation the incentive to look for better returns

 elsewhere is still there," said Ian Stannard, head of European

 FX strategy at Morgan Stanley.

-Morgan Stanley are looking for a move towards 95 yen.
+Morgan Stanley expects the dollar to rise towards 95 yen.